Mira Costa, Redondo win Bay League football openers

 Mira Costa quarterback Reed Vabrey was 11 of 20 for 87 yards.
 The sophomore connected with Alec Oshita for a 7-yard touchdown strike and added a 5-yard touchdown run.

 Mira Costa continues Bay League action on Friday hosting Morningside at 7 p.m.
-Morningside (1-5) were throttled by visiting Redondo 59-14.
+Morningside (1-5) wwas throttled by visiting Redondo 59-14.

+Junior running back Jermar Jefferson was once again selected as Redondo’s Offensive Player of the Game while senior linebacker Zach Boesen earned Defensive Player of the Game honors.
+Senior Trevor Bowens was named Special Teams Player of the Game and sophomore wide receiver/defensive back Edward Martin was the Scout “Eager Beaver” Player of the Week.

+“It was a great way to get our first Bay League win, with a decisive overall team performance while getting other deserving players the opportunity to play,” Redondo head coach Matt Ballard said.
+“Our upcoming Homecoming game is incentive enough to play with heart for something greater than ourselves.
+Redondo has a long history and our alumni take pride in their Sea Hawk heritage.
+Playing against residing Bay League Palos Verdes is our opportunity to step up and take over.
+All of the off-season grind and the challenging pre-season games have been to prepare us for this game, so it’s time to rise to the moment.”

-Five-time defending Bay League champion Palos Verdes routed visiting Inglewood 54-0 behind a 106-yard, three-touchdown performance by running back Adison Umrarong.
+Five-time defending Bay League champion Palos Verdes is coming off a 54-0 rout against visiting Inglewood led by a 106-yard, three-touchdown performance by running back Adison Umrarong.

 You must be logged in to post a comment Login